zsc/gpt-oss/README.md

 This repository provides a collection of reference implementations:

 - **Inference:**
-  - [`torch`](#reference-pytorch-implementation) — a non-optimized [Pytorch](https://pytorch.org/) implementation for educational purposes only.
+  - [`torch`](#reference-pytorch-implementation) — a non-optimized [PyTorch](https://pytorch.org/) implementation for educational purposes only.
 Requires at least 4x H100s because it's not optimized
-  - [`triton`](#reference-triton-implementation-single-gpu) — a more optimized implementation using [Pytorch](https://pytorch.org/) & [Triton](https://github.com/triton-lang/triton) incl. using CUDA graphs and basic caching
+  - [`triton`](#reference-triton-implementation-single-gpu) — a more optimized implementation using [PyTorch](https://pytorch.org/) & [Triton](https://github.com/triton-lang/triton) incl. using CUDA graphs and basic caching
   - [`metal`](#reference-metal-implementation) — a Metal-specific implementation for running the models on Apple Silicon hardware
 - **Tools:**
   - [`browser`](#browser) — a reference implementation of the browser tool the models got trained on
   - [`python`](#python) — a stateless reference implementation of the python tool the model got trained on
 - **Client examples:**
-  - [`chat`](#terminal-chat) — a basic terminal chat application that uses the Pytorch or Triton implementations for inference along with the python and browser tools
+  - [`chat`](#terminal-chat) — a basic terminal chat application that uses the PyTorch or Triton implementations for inference along with the python and browser tools
   - [`responses_api`](#responses-api) — an example Responses API compatible server that implements the browser tool along with other Responses-compatible functionality

 ## Setup